sliepke/dmd-biomechanics/README.md

 # Examples

+Note that input files are not given with the pip install, but are in the repository.

 ## Keep the shoulder joint at an angle of 90 degrees, while floating in outer space

     import math